 Q. What percentage should I charge my EV?

-A. Overcharging your EV or constantly having it on full capacity can severely damage your vehicle.
+A. Overcharging your EV or constantly having it at full capacity can severely damage your vehicle.
 Hence, charging your EV to 80% would be both, safe and effective.

 Q. How many amps do I need to charge my EV?

-A. A 32-amp charging station is a suitable choice for many vehicles because most EVs can take in approximately 32 amps and contribute roughly 25 miles of range each hour of charging.
+A. A 32-amp charging station is a suitable choice for many vehicles because most EVs can take in approximately 32 amps and contribute roughly 40km of range each hour of charging.